paramirez/prueba-gigflow/README.md

 # Technical test Pablo Ramírez for Gigflow

-Implementation of REST API for find a Service and to list Services
+Implementation of a REST API to find and list services using a hexagonal architecture

 > **_NOTE:_**  I will be performing the unit tests later, as it is currently the early morning hours and I have only had this time to do the test.